DONATE NOW

 Nonprofit Boards of Directors are the primary stakeholders of an organization’s financial sustainability.
 This fiduciary duty requires members of the Board to have an in-depth understanding of the organization’s financial and operational health.
 In this session, we take a deep dive into the financial intricacies of arts nonprofits, while gaining insights into how to understand, analyze, and activate informed financial planning and analysis tools that ensure organizational sustainability.
 This session explores the following topics:

-I. Understanding Financial Statements
+1. Understanding Financial Statements

-II.
-Funding Sources and Industry Funding Trends
+2. Funding Sources and Industry Funding Trends

-III.
-Financial Compliance & Reporting
+3. Financial Compliance & Reporting

-IV.
-Key Performance Indicators & Business Drivers
+4. Key Performance Indicators & Business Drivers

-V. Budgeting & Forecasting
+5. Budgeting & Forecasting

-VI.
-Cash Management
+6. Cash Management

-VII.
-Developing a Board of Directors Perspective on the Financials
+7. Developing a Board of Directors Perspective on the Financials

-Session 3: Designing the Future(s)
+Session 3: Resourcing the Mission

 Presenter: Maria Kolby-Wolfe